 An armistice is an agreement between belligerents to stop fighting.
 Its literal meaning is ‘a halt to, or stopping of, the use of arms’ (as in weapons of war).
 The word is the same in English and French; in German it is ‘Waffenstillstand’.

 The parties to an armistice agree to certain terms or conditions, an obvious one being to stop fighting – cease hostilities/cease-firing – at the same, pre-arranged date and time.
 But an armistice is not a peace treaty.
 Peace treaties signify the formal conclusion of a war and are arranged and signed after armistice agreements have been made.

-In November 1918, the French and Germans implemented cease-fires in their areas of the Front where the German armistice delegation was due to cross no-man’s-land on its way to meet Marshal Ferdinand Foch, the Supreme Allied Commander.
+In November 1918, the French and Germans implemented cease-fires in their parts of the Western Front where the German armistice delegation was due to cross the lines on its way to meet Marshal Ferdinand Foch, the Supreme Allied Commander.
 But these cease-fires were not the result of an armistice.
-They were ordered separately by the French and German Military High Commands as ad hoc local cease-fires which did not extend or apply beyond the crossing-point area.
+They were ordered separately by the French and German Military High Commands as ad hoc local cease-fires which did not extend or apply beyond the respective crossing-point areas.
 1 ENDNOTES

 The Germans, however, wanted more than local cease-fires.
 They asked the Allies twice for a cessation of hostilities covering the entire Western Front to coincide with their armistice talks – that is, a general cease-fire before any armistice had been signed.
 The Allies refused.